zdravkov/kendo-docs/api/wrappers/jsp/autoComplete.md

         <kendo:autoComplete-close>
             <script>
                 function(e) {
-                    // Code to handle the Close event.
+                    // Code to handle the close event.
                 }
             </script>
         </kendo:autoComplete-close>
     </kendo:autoComplete>

 ### <kendo:autoComplete-dataBound>

 Fires when the AutoComplete has received data from the data source.